prominenceai/deepstream-services-library/docs/overview.md

 ---

 ## Object Detection Event (ODE) Services
-DSL Provides an extensive set of ODE Triggers -- to Trigger on specific detection events -- and ODE Actions -- to perform specific action when a detection event occurs.
+DSL Provides an extensive set of ODE Triggers -- to Trigger on specific detection events -- and ODE Actions -- to perform specific actions when a detection event occurs.
 Triggers use settable criteria to process the Frame and Object metadata produced by the Primary and Secondary GIE's looking for specific detection events.
 When the criteria for the Trigger is met, the Trigger invokes all Actions in its ordered collection.
 Each unique Area and Action created can be added to multiple Triggers as shown in the diagram below.
 The ODE Handler has n Triggers, each Trigger has one shared Area and one unique Area, and one shared Action and one unique Action.

 <img src="/Images/ode-services.png" alt="ODE Services" width="75%" height="75%">